 - Facilities: Meal planning services, professional coaching, weekly fitness classes, concierge services, including task management, package return, and more.

-- Description: AllBright members’ clubs provide elegant spaces offering a home away from home for the community of like-minded women to put the work in, network, unwind and be inspired.
+- Description: AllBright members’ clubs provide elegant spaces in London offering a home away from home for the community of like-minded women to put the work in, network, unwind, and be inspired.

 - Facilities: Private event space, cinema room, restaurant & bar, beauty & wellness salon, in-house art collection, and more.